 Liability in civil torts can take one or multiple forms, depending on the case’s circumstances, such as joint liability, vicarious liability, strict liability, and parent liability.

+Insurance companies must defend their policyholder against civil claims brought against them.
 However, if they’re unsuccessful, the insurer will have to reimburse the tortfeasor for the damages they must pay the plaintiff under civil law.

 The plaintiff may be able to recover medical bills, lost income, property damage, emotional distress, and other types of damages, depending on the severity of their injuries, the type of injuries, and many other factors.

 Every state follows its tort law that governs a civil case.
-A tortfeasor may be held liable in one state, but under another state’s tort law, they may not.
+A tortfeasor may be held liable in one state, but they may not under another state’s tort law.
+An injured victim must speak to an experienced personal injury attorney to learn more about their legal rights following an accident.

 Crime is also considered a wrongful act, but they are illegal, and under criminal law, there may be severe fines, imprisonment, and other remedies.
+Torts are wrongful conduct that results in state or federal law violations; in most cases, the remedy is monetary compensation.

 If you suffered injuries due to another’s negligence, contact us at (833) LETS-SUE for a free consultation, as you may be eligible for compensation.